 A great Game Breaker in Raging Blast 2 is equipping Guldo with Unexpected Blow and anything to increase Ultimate Attack damage.
 Charge him up to High Tension, activate Raging Soul, and you can use the Guldo Special up to four times in succession.
 Since the attack is unblockable, difficult to vanish from, and homes in on the victim, this is a huge game breaker to those who don't know about timed hits.

-Goku himself is a game breaker in Raging blast 2.
+Goku himself is a game breaker in Raging Blast 2.
 It comes with the territory when your most powerful attack can only be accessed in the base form (and there is no energy struggle or combo necessary like in previous games).
-Goku also has a Kaioken finish, a high priority attack which guarantees an opponent's health bar which out using too much of Goku's energy.
+Goku also has a Kaioken finish, a high priority attack which guarantees an opponent's health bar without using too much of Goku's energy.

 No love for Infinite World?
 Yes, the same gamebreaker of Budokai 3, Gogeta (both Super Saiyan 2 and 4 versions) and Vegito are there, as is Omega Shenron, but these guys pale in comparison to Baby Vegeta.
-How broken is he?
-You know Vegeta's super moves, Final Flash (only capable of being done from a successful Dragon Rush) and Big Bang Attack?
-Baby Vegeta can spam those as regular moves!
+How great is he?
+You know Vegeta's super moves, Final Flash (once only usable as a Dragon Rush ender in 3) and Big Bang Attack?
+Baby Vegeta can keep using those as regular moves!
+Even GT Vegeta only had the former!
 On top of that, he has a super on par with other fighter's super moves.
 The only characters that really stand a chance against him are Super 17 and Janemba, and even then, you have to get lucky.

-The characters in Little Fighter 2 are fairly well balanced with the exception of Louis.
-At first appearing to be the Mighty Glacier, Louis is the slowest character, but does above average damage and blocks hits with his armor 50% of the time.
-Good, but not excessively so.
-Then you find out using his transformation move when he's on less than 25% health causes him to lose the armor, but it vastly increases his speed, and he gains a spear that gives him the best reach in the game and can spam instant-hit undodgeable ranged attacks that knock back multiple targets.
-And the transformation move itself is uninterruptible and deals damage.
+The characters are fairly well-balanced with the exception of Louis.
+At first appearing to be the Mighty Glacier, Louis is the slowest character, but does above-can use his armor to block a hit and counter with a strong grab: good, but not excessively so.
+Then, you find out that he can transform into Louis EX when he's on less than 25% health.
+This causes him to lose the armor, but it vastly increases his speed, and he gains a spear that gives him the best reach in the game and can spam instant-hit ranged attacks that knock back multiple targets.
+Hopefully, you can finish him off by attacking him just as he finishes his uninterruptible transform which also deals damage.

 One of the first alternate versions, R-LF 2, is practically MADE of this trope.
 See, every character in the game (yes, even those Mooks you could kill with ease) are given new attacks, and have their old combos re-vamped.
 For example, remember that crappy fire-breath move Firen had?
 Well, now instead of occupying 2-3 spaces it stretches about 2/3 of the whole screen.
 Not game breaking enough for you?
-Ok, how about if I told you that every character also has a hidden "Hell" move, that pretty much ends the fight once you use it?
-By hidden, i mean it requires a unique multi-key combo to pull off, and under a set amount of time as well.
-While this sounds like it evens things out, some of said combos are so ridiculously easy to pull off it's almost laughable.
-Case and point: those purple explosions Julian's Soul Bomb causes when they hit something?
+Ok, how about the fact that every character also has a hidden "Hell" move, that pretty much ends the fight once you use it?
+"Hidden" it requires a unique multi-key combo to pull off, and under a set amount of time as well.
+Although this sounds like it evens things out, some of said combos are so ridiculously easy to pull off it's almost laughable.
+Case-in-point: those purple explosions Julian's Soul Bomb causes when they hit something?
 Well, Julian's Hell move consists of just that one explosion.
 That multiplies.
 As a whole wave of explosions.
 That start from his position and move both ways, enveloping the entire screen.
 Now imagine your character caught in that maelstrom of explosions.
 Yeah.

 AND if you thought that the Final BossJulian in Reinforced LF 2 was cheap enough, then you haven't seen the secret character Conrad yet.
 Remember those deadly columns that Julian could create?
 This guy creates an entire wave of them, on BOTH SIDES.
-He also has many other broken moves, especially the Hell Moves- one of which summons a purple dragon that charges the crap out of enemies multiple times, another makes him delete one victim from the game (works on the FinalBoss, by the way), and another makes him trap enemies with homing columns of dark energy until they die.
-As for defensive abilities- Conrad regenerates health faster than anybody else, and to top it all off, he gets Mercy Invincibilityevery time he gets hit.
+He also has many other moves, especially the Hell Moves- one of which summons a purple dragon that charges the crap out of enemies multiple times, another makes him delete one victim from the game (works on the FinalBoss, by the way), and another makes him trap enemies with homing columns of dark energy until they die... after which said columns do not disappear, instead moving on to seek out more enemies and repeat the process.
+As for defensive abilities, Conrad regenerates health faster than anybody else (over 10x the normal speed), and to top it all off, he gets Mercy Invincibility every time he gets hit.
 In short, Conrad makes Julian look like a complete joke, and that's saying something.

 Firzen in a particular version of little fighters (Little Fighter 2 Kate version...) has a move that requires a small bit of his health and mana and sends all enemies on the side he is facing into the skies burning and freezing as though they hit an invisible wall of fire and ice.
-If that wasn't enough, another key click and he apparently cuts them in the air with invisible blades all off screen, sending their burning/freezing (mostly likely dead or nearly dead) bodies flying from off screen away from Firzen.
+As if that weren't enough, another key click and he cuts them in the air with invisible blades all off-screen, sending their burning/freezing (mostly likely dead or nearly dead) bodies flying from off-screen away from Firzen.
 Also, Arctic Volcano in the regular version already nearly insta-kills anyone near him.
-In Kate version... ...you can continue this until your run out of mana... or you can add the F5 key (infinite mana) and continue until everything is dead.
+In Kate version, you can continue this until your run out of mana... or you can add the F6 key (infinite mana) and continue until everything is dead.

-Kate from this particular series (looking like a person wearing a Pikachu suit) was made to blast everything in the way of the attack into oblivion with its multi-hit arcing thunderbolt attack, which is one of the regular special moves it has.
-Not to mention that special move has a huge range and the tendency to drag the target along with it.
+Kate from this particular series (looking like a person wearing a Pikachu suit) was made to blast everything in the way of the attack into oblivion with its multi-hit arcing thunderbolt attack, which is one of the regular special moves it has, and which has a huge range and the tendency to drag the target along with it.

-No one ever mention Firce777?
-He's probably the most broken mod character.
-He shoots a wave of fireballs and wave of iceballs in front of and behind him respectively, while standing.
-He shoots a wave of arrows, explodes and spawn tornadoes when walking.
+Firce777 is probably the most effective mod character.
+He shoots a wave of fireballs and wave of iceballs in front of and behind him, respectively, while standing.
+He shoots a wave of arrows, explodes and spawns tornadoes when walking.
 He can also spawn five Firzens as well as five energy discs and increase his mana by a little bit (the creator names this move "Five Loaves Two Fish").
 And for the worst part?
-He can turn invisible for free and cause his Firzens turn invisible as well.
+He can turn invisible for free and cause his Firzens to turn invisible as well.

 Eternal Fighter Zero features two SNK Bosses, but only one was de-powered for the playable version.
 The other, Kanna, retains all of her insane range and priority attacks, and is thus usually banned from tournament play.